CaTS-Bench: Can Language Models Describe Time Series?

 \section{CaTS-Bench}

-In this section, we illustrate the entire data curation pipeline and the design of the benchmark tasks.
-While examples generated from this pipeline can be directly used for TSC evaluation, we further enrich the scope of CaTS-Bench by providing an additional suite of Q\&A tasks constructed from the same data, enabling a more fine-grained examination of time series and caption reasoning abilities.
+In this section, we describe the construction of CaTS-Bench, starting from raw numeric series to our dual-stream captioning framework.
+CaTS-Bench provides an HR gold standard for evaluation, alongside a large-scale synthetic corpus for data augmentation.
+Moreover, we further enrich the scope of CaTS-Bench by providing an additional suite of Q\&A tasks constructed from the same data, enabling a more fine-grained examination of time series and caption reasoning abilities.